openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 If the proposal is sponsored (only by a member), it is put up for vote.

 After the voting period is done, it is time to process the proposal.
-If the vote has passed, the tokens are moved to the guild bank and the shares minted (internal tokens).
+If the vote has passed, the tokens are moved to the guild bank and the units minted (internal tokens).
 If it has failed, the money is returned to the proposer.

 ## Adapter configuration